 - Businesses in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.

 Diversity in any form is of great help to any business.
 However, the significance of diversity in cybersecurity is not fully apprehended.
 Homogeneity in cybersecurity is easy to handle, but at some point in time, it may lead to stagnation.
-The industry is not restricted to a particular skill and works as sub-industry to every other industry.
+The industry is not restricted to a particular skill and works as a sub-industry to every other industry.
 Therefore, people with diverse backgrounds can serve specialized requirements.
 Cybersecurity is also not a narrowly defined field that can suffice with one skill.
-It needs diversity, especially due to the diverse challenges that it faces on a daily basis.
+It needs diversity, audits due to the diverse challenges that it faces daily.

-Cybersecurity is not just about assessing vulnerabilities; it has diverse tasks, such as meeting compliances, policy framing, incident handling, designing security architecture, security audit, interacting with management and stakeholders, and so on.
-It is completely reasonable to plan for a diverse staff that will bring diverse skills to cybersecurity.
+Cybersecurity is not just about assessing vulnerabilities; it has diverse tasks, such as meeting compliances, policy framing, incident handling, designing security architecture, security audits, interacting with management and stakeholders, and more.
+It is entirely reasonable to plan for a diverse staff that will bring various skills to cybersecurity.

-Addressing the Diverse Need of Skills in Cybersecurity by EC-Council
+Addressing the diverse need of skills in cybersecurity through EC-Council

 EC-Council is a leading credentialing company in the cybersecurity industry.
 It is engaged in the deliverance of diverse cybersecurity education from the inception of basic individual security awareness training to one of the highest roles of Chief Information Security Officer.
 EC-council offers various certifications that have over a while been considered as credentials for the job roles.
 Certified Ethical Hacker (C|EH), EC-Council Certified Incident Handler (E|CIH), Computer Hacking and Forensic Investigator (C|HFI), EC-Council Certified Security Analyst (ECSA), Certified Threat Intelligence Analyst (C|TIA), Certified Application Security Engineer (C|ASE), and more, are a few of the many recognized certifications that EC-Council provides.